Music of the Virgin Islands: Hip-hop

 There has been the development of a hip-hop scene in the Virgin Islands, specifically on the islands of St. Croix, St. Thomas, and Tortola.
 There is also a burgeoning hip-hop scene among Virgin Islands artists in the Atlanta metropolitan area.
 Prominent Virgin Islands hip-hop artists include Iyaz from Tortola, Rock City, Verse Simmonds from St. Thomas, K'Are from Tortola, Virgin Islands, British of the CB 4 Lyfe camp who also does Solo but is still a member of CB and the VI centered hip hop group Dem Rude Boyz.

 Institutions and festivals

 The two most prominent music institutions in the Virgin Islands are the Island Center (on St. Croix) and the Reichold Center (on St. Thomas).
-Both these centers provide a venue for concerts of Western classical music, jazz, musical theater and international pop stars.
+Both these centers provide a venue for concerts of Western classical music, jazz, musical theatre and international pop stars.
 St. Croix is also home to a public performance venue in St. Gerald's Hall in Frederiksted, where locals dance quadrilles and otherwise perform.

 Traditional Virgin Islander folk music festivals were performed until the late 1950s, and featured costumed masquerading.
 With the advent of formal parades and village festivals, local folk traditions declined, replaced by pan-Caribbean elements like calypso, moko jumbie stilt dancers and visiting performers from other islands.